MichaelChoudhury/CarND-Traffic-Sign-Classifier-Project/README.md

 # Traffic Sign Classifier [![Udacity - Self-Driving Car NanoDegree](https://s3.amazonaws.com/udacity-sdc/github/shield-carnd.svg)](http://www.udacity.com/drive)

-This is my solution of Project 2 of the Self Driving Car Nanodegree from Udacity.
+This is my solution of Project 2 of Udacity's Self Driving Car Nanodegree.

 ### Goals & steps of the project
 * Load the data set (see below for links to the project data set)